 One cup of uncooked quinoa makes 2 cups of cooked quinoa.

-I like using my rice cooker to cook the quinoa, but feel free to use any methods and any quinoa color.
+I like using my rice cooker for cooking the quinoa, but feel free to use any method and any quinoa color.

 I found it easier to use a rice cooker as you don’t have to reduce the heat or remove the lid.